 - Alison’s pack was under 15 pounds (under 7 kilos) with food

 - We carried about 10 pounds (4.5 kilos) of shared food for the trip.
 We supplemented this with purchased food along the way.

 Note that we have reports of bugs from Serón to Grey.
 We use the following on areas not protected by clothing: DEET (or the newer Picaridin which doesn’t degrade clothing or plastics).
 We prefer airline friendly 0.5 pump sprays, which are small, pocketable and easily applied in the field.
 Alternatively, for around $6 USD you can get spray at Cruz Verde Pharmacies in Puerto Natales.

 You can also a wear long sleeved shirt and full-length pants factory-treated with insect repellent (permethrin).
 Pre treated clothing has near-permanent effectiveness (clothing treated before purchase is labeled for efficacy through 70 launderings).
 You can also treat your own clothing with a Permethrin spray (Sawyer) which lasts up to 6 weeks (or 6 washings).

 Below is a comprehensive list of our Torres del Paine gear.You can scroll in the list below to see the entire list.

-Or you can click on this link to see the table in a more viewable format: (World-wide Trekking Gear List (link to original table).
+Our Gear List is best viewed here: (World-wide Trekking Gear List (link to original table).
 We took this gear on our Torres del Paine Trek except as noted: